EBEN4REAL/Eben4real/README.md

 ### 👨🏽‍💻 About Me

-I’m a passionate ** AI driven Senior Frontend Engineer** with over 7 years of experience designing, architecting, and shipping scalable, user-centric web applications.
-I specialize in building **pixel-perfect, high-performance** interfaces using modern web technologies.
+I’m a passionate AI-driven Senior Frontend Engineer with over 7 years of experience designing, architecting, and shipping scalable, user-centric web applications.
+I specialize in building pixel-perfect, high-performance interfaces using modern web technologies such as React, Vue, and TypeScript.

+In recent years, I’ve ventured deep into AI-powered application development, leveraging LangChain, OpenAI, and vector databases (Pinecone, Chroma) to build intelligent interfaces that understand and respond to users contextually.
+My focus is on blending the best of frontend engineering with machine intelligence to deliver seamless, human-like digital experiences.

-In recent years, I’ve ventured deep into **blockchain development**, merging my frontend expertise with decentralized technologies to bridge the gap between **Web2 usability** and **Web3 innovation**.
-My goal is always the same — _build products that users love_.
+I’ve also explored blockchain and Web3 development, merging decentralized technologies with intuitive frontend architectures to bridge the gap between Web2 usability and Web3 innovation.

+My ultimate goal remains the same — to build intelligent, high-impact products that users truly love.

 ---